 The remainder of the paper is organized as follows.
 First, we introduce the necessary vine copula concepts for our approach in Section~\ref{sc:theory}.
-Then, in Section~\ref{sc:bivariatequantiles} we define bivariate quantiles in terms of copulas and develop the numerical method used for their evaluation.
-In Section~\ref{sc:quantilereg} we introduce the Y-vine copula based quantile regression model for bivariate responses.
+In Section~\ref{sc:quantilereg} we introduce the Y-vine copula based regression model for bivariate responses.
 For application purposes, in Section~\ref{sc:prediction} we present the prediction method for Y-vine copulas.
+Then, in Section~\ref{BQR:bivariatequantiles} we define bivariate level curves and quantile curves in terms of copulas and develop numerical methods used for their evaluation.
 For the demonstration of the usefulness of our method we include a real data example in Section~\ref{sc:dataapp} that contains dependent bivariate responses.
 We highlight the advantages of bivariate response modelling over standard univariate models or models that assume conditional independence.
 Finally, in Section~\ref{sc:conclussion} we give conclusions and areas of future research.